milvus-io/bootcamp/EN_solutions/mols_search/README.md

 #### 1. Run Milvus Docker

-This demo uses [Milvus daily-build](https://hub.docker.com/repository/docker/milvusdb/daily-build/tags?page=1).
-Refer to https://milvus.io/docs/v0.6.0/guides/get_started/install_milvus/cpu_milvus_docker.md to learn how to install and run Milvus.
-Because this version is not officially released, it is not recommended for production.
-If you have any questions, please file [issues](https://github.com/milvus-io/milvus/issues).
+This demo uses Milvus 0.7.0 CPU version.
+Refer to https://milvus.io/cn/docs/v0.7.0/guides/get_started/install_milvus/cpu_milvus_docker.md to learn how to install and run Milvus.

 **Note：Please use the following command to run Milvus:**